-- Click the button that matches the dust spot to be erased. - If the dust spot is dark in color, click the [♠►○] button, and if the dust spot is light in color, click the [○►○] button. - When you move the cursor over the image, the dust erasure range appears as [O]. - Place the dust spot to be erased within the [○] and click.
+- Click the button that matches the dust spot to be erased. - If the dust spot is dark in color, click the [...] button, and if the dust spot is light in color, click the [...] button. - When you move the cursor over the image, the dust erasure range appears as [O].

+Place the dust spot to be erased within the [O] and click.

-- → The dust spot within the [○] is erased. - Click on another part of the image to continue erasing dust spots in the image. - To erase dust in another part of the image, either right-click with the mouse, or click the button clicked in step 4 again to cancel dust erasure processing and perform the operation again from step 3. - When the dust spot cannot be erased, [\infty] is displayed. - Click the [OK] button to return to the main window. - → The [ 🖺 ] mark (p.114) is displayed on an image from which dust spots have been erased.
+- \rightarrow The dust spot within the [O] is erased. - Click on another part of the image to continue erasing dust spots in the image. - To erase dust in another part of the image, either right-click with the mouse, or click the button clicked in step 4 again to cancel dust erasure processing and perform the operation again from step 3. - When the dust spot cannot be erased, [S] is displayed.

+→ The [] mark (p.126) is displayed on an image from which dust spots have been erased.

 - Click several times when dust spots are not erased completely Where unwanted dust spots are not erased even after performing step 5 once, they may be erased completely when you click several times. - Mainly spots of dust can be erased with the repair function Spots of dust can be erased with the repair function.
 You may be unable to erase lines of dust.
-In this case, use the copy stamp function (p.73). - The dust-erased image can be reverted to its original condition at any time
+In this case, use the copy stamp function (p.77). - The dust-erased image can be reverted to its original condition at any time